rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 ### 1. Configuring Version Control Providers

 Begin configuration of your pipeline by enabling authentication with your version control provider.
-Rancher Pipeline supports integration with GitHub and GitLab.
+Rancher Pipeline supports integration with GitHub, GitLab and Bitbucket.

 Select your provider's tab below and follow the directions.